War

 "The strike on a nuclear infrastructure facility has once again shown the world the true face of the Kremlin regime, which deliberately poses threats to nuclear and radiation safety," Energoatom said.

-On May 14, the International Atomic Energy Agency (IAEA) reported a significant increase in drone activity near several Ukrainian nuclear power plant sites.
+In May, the IAEA reported an increase in drone activity near several Ukrainian nuclear power plant sites.

 Avatar